 As Kelsey and Brian spend all their free time together in and on the water, this new location was a perfect fit.
 They also decided to have an underwater wedding photoshoot at Jackson Blue Springs, a few miles north of their millpond wedding.
 There aren’t many photographers who can take gorgeous photos of your big day and then immediately jump in the water for a one-of-a-kind photo shoot.
 Starrett is one of them.

 The Florida Springs

-In addition to taking photography for nonprofits and local companies whose aim is protecting our marine waterways and marine life, John also works to enact change and inspire future generations.
-One of his passion projects is helping bring awareness to the Florida springs — one of his favorite places to take photos.
+In addition to doing photography for nonprofits and local companies whose aim is protecting our marine waterways and marine life, Starrett also works to enact change and inspire future generations.
+One of his passion projects is helping bring awareness to the Florida springs — his favorite places to take underwater photos.
 There are hundreds of springs across the entire Sunshine State, and every single one is unique and different from the next.

 “The one spring that I just can’t get enough of is probably Devil’s Ear, part of Ginnie Springs in the middle of the Santa Fe River.